 Getting Real About What's Going on in Forests

-Right now it is also critical to be aware of what is being experienced in the daily lives of these communities as a direct impact of industrial logging, mining, infrastructure projects, agricultural expansion and biopiracy.
-There are many groups doing very important work locally and internationally, I invite you to explore them.
+Right now, it is also critical to be aware of what is being experienced in the daily lives of these communities as a direct impact of industrial logging, mining, infrastructure projects, agricultural expansion and biopiracy.
+Many groups are doing important local and international work; I invite you to explore them.

-If you have banking, pensions or relationships to companies or agriculture that have investments or working practices that contribute towards deforestation and poor tree health, you can have a powerful impact by demanding they address deforestation in their supply chains and work.
-Speaking up for the ethics you would like to see really supports groups to see the need.
-Examples of websites that help you to know the impacts of different companies on forests include Switchit, the Global Canopy’s project Forest 500 and Greenpeace.
+If you have banking, pensions or relationships with companies or agriculture that have investments or working practices that contribute towards deforestation and poor tree health, you can have a powerful impact by demanding they address deforestation in their supply chains and work.
+Speaking up for ethics, you would like to see support groups to see the need.
+Examples of websites that help you to know the impacts of different companies on forests include Switchit, Global Canopy's project Forest 500 and Greenpeace.

 What You Can Do: TreeSisters Think Global Act Local

-What can you do in your local area to support wildlife, local tree planting, food growing networks and your local community’s wellbeing?
-If you are already doing all these things then really love and appreciate yourself.
+What can you do in your local area to support wildlife, local tree planting, food growing networks and your local community's wellbeing?
+If you are already doing all these things, love and appreciate yourself.
 This grassroots action to strengthen resilient communities and support through bonds of love is core work.
-Do you feel that you are able to listen to the needs and stories of the Earth in your landscape and in your community’s language?
-What underlying patterns block the open expression of the needs of the living soil, running waters, wisdom of the bird and insect tribes, brother wind and our allies the trees?
+Do you feel that you can listen to the Earth's needs and stories in your landscape and your community's language?
+What underlying patterns block the open expression of the needs of the living soil, running waters, the wisdom of the bird and insect tribes, brother wind and our allies, the trees?
 Can you use the fabulous language and tools of science, practical projects or the creative arts to explore this?
 Where are you still feeling controlled by the old systems of colonial rule or that what is in you is not good enough?
 Where are you uniquely placed to speak up for the needs of the Earth?

 It would be great if you become a monthly donor to support TreeSisters reforestation and communities across the Tropics and give reciprocally for all the forests have given us.

-The gifts in you are medicine for humanity because you’re a human.
-That’s what it is to be a human at this critical phase of Earth's evolution.
-You can let go of anything that ever said you were anything less, that there are too many of us, or that there is not enough to go round.
+The gifts in you are medicine for humanity because you're a human.
+That's what it is to be a human at this critical phase of Earth's evolution.
+You can let go of anything that ever said you were anything less, that there are too many of us, or that there is not enough to go around.
 Breathe into and love that gold deep within you.
-There is lots to be done, we are all needed now and it’s all hands on deck.
+There is a lot to be done, we are all needed now, and it's all hands on deck.

-We are the ones with the unique power to ensure this next decade really is the Decade of Ecosystem Restoration and the global momentum around supporting the global forest is fully realised.
-Our individual experiential relationship with trees helps us to evolve the ethics and practical care that we would like to see in the world.
+We are the ones with the unique power to ensure this next decade is the Decade of Ecosystem Restoration and that the global momentum around supporting the global forest is fully realised.
+Our relationship with trees helps us to evolve the ethics and practical care in seeing the world.
 We can hold leaders, industry and local communities to account by supporting great collaborations and being Guardians of the Earth.
 We can realise who we are as an integral part of Nature and let go of what we are not.
-Humans, at their very core, are aligned to the wellbeing of Nature.
+Humans, at their very core, are aligned with the well-being of Nature.
 Getting to know this connection in your own body is pivotal to the shift we need to make to becoming a Restorer Species.
-Trees can really help us with that.
+Trees can help us with that.